The Psychological Contract: How And Why It Works

 In a basic contract, employers agree to provide employment and money in exchange for an employee’s services to meet a certain set of expectations.

-But, the ‘conditions’ of a psychological contract aren’t spelled out anywhere (even if you have a culture code, there’s still wiggle room around what is and isn’t acceptable behavior).
+But, the ‘conditions’ of a psychological contract aren’t spelled out anywhere (even if you have a culture code, there’s still wiggle room around what is and isn’t acceptable behaviour).

 These expectations live unconsciously in employees’ heads.
-When employees feel like their expectations are matched by the company’s behavior, everything is fine.
+When employees feel like their expectations are matched by the company’s behaviour, everything is fine.

 Can The Psychological Contract Lead To Higher Staff Turnover?